Director, Cornell Energy Systems Institute

 Materials for Renewable Energy Applications: Transformational ways in how we more efficiently, cheaply and sustainably generate, store and transport energy require continued innovations for new materials and devices.
 Join world-leading research efforts in discovering and developing a wide range of energy-related materials, such as photovoltaics, thermoelectrics, advanced battery materials and catalysts, membranes and supports for mobile fuel cells.
 Research is also conducted on materials processing that minimizes environmental impact.

-• The start date for new fellows will be between January and August 2022.
-This is flexible and based on agreement between the candidate’s advisers and CESI
+· Two to three fellowships will be awarded for a two-year period beginning in 2023.
+The start date will be between January and August 2023.
+This is flexible and based on agreement between the candidate’s advisors and CESI

-• The fellowship term is two years.
-The second year is contingent on performance and mutual agreement between the fellow, the adviser, and CESI
+· The fellowship term is two years.
+The second year is contingent on performance and mutual agreement between the fellow, the advisor, and CESI

 All fellows agree to include the CESI byline on all publications and presentations during their appointment.